 10 days of sacred medicine

-During the Colibri Garden Amazon Expedition, we visit the homeplace of Taita Glovanni in the jungle.
+During the Colibri Garden Jungle Expedition, we visit the homeplace of Taita Glovanni in the jungle.
 The healing center is located in Putumayo, the Colombian center point for plant medicine traditions.
 Participants have the chance to experience the medicines at their source and immerse themselves in indigenous wisdom and way of life.
 Learning about the preparation process of ayahuasca, seeing how and where ayahuasca is grown, ceremonies in a traditional maloka, walks in the jungle, and wildlife spotting will make this an unforgettable experience in the Colombian Jungle.

 - ATen days of sacred medicine in the heart of the Putumayo region of Colombia (Amazon)